Last Updated on October 27, 2022 by Katie

 Will your work at home job require audio and visual contact with a team or clients?
 This is usually the case with remote jobs.

 Most laptops come with a decent webcam and audio setup.
-If you need something a little better for hosted meetings and video creation, invest in an external webcam and quality microphone.
+Invest in an external webcam and quality microphone if you need something a little better for hosted meetings and video creation.

 Setting Up a Home Office for Remote Work – Final Thoughts